How To Prepare and Pack Fragile Items for a Move

 Types of Moving Boxes

 Not all boxes are created equal, especially when it comes to moving breakable items.
 There are dish pack boxes with double-wall protection that help keep your kitchenware safe.
-Picture boxes adjust in size to fit the frame, making sure your artwork travels securely.
-Custom crating builds the box around your item for a perfect fit because it’s made just for that purpose.
+Picture boxes adjust to fit the frame, helping your artwork travel safely.
+Custom crates are built around your item to ensure a precise fit because they’re designed for that exact purpose.

-For heavy, fragile items like dishware, use small double-walled boxes to prevent the box from collapsing and to keep the items in place.
-Large but lightweight fragile items, such as pillows, foam sculptures, or lightweight lamps, are better packed in medium or large boxes with enough interior padding.
+Use small double-walled boxes for heavy, fragile items like dishware.
+These boxes prevent collapse and keep the items secure.
+Pack large but lightweight fragile items, such as pillows, foam sculptures, or lightweight lamps, in medium or large boxes with plenty of padding inside.
 If an item is especially delicate or has sharp edges, double-boxing is important.
 First, place the item in a small cushioned box.

 Then, put that box inside a larger one with foam or packing peanuts around it.
-For mirrors or artwork, choose a box that matches the item’s size closely to reduce movement.
-If needed, tape two same-sized boxes together and reinforce the seams with heavy-duty tape.
+For mirrors or artwork, choose a box that closely matches the item’s size to prevent it from moving.
+If needed, tape two boxes of the same size together and strengthen the seams with heavy-duty tape.

 DIY Solutions